 Professional counseling is a process that requires high levels of ethical behavior, professionalism, integrity, and self-knowledge in addition to skills and academic knowledge.
 Capital University Counselor Education has adopted a set of dispositional expectations to be demonstrated by students and faculty.
 This is captured through the acronym SCOPPE.
-Students will be evaluated on these dispositions by faculty at the end of every semester.
+Students will be evaluated on these dispositions throughout the program.
 They are defined as:

-Self-Aware -the willingness to reflect upon one's own values, strengths, and limitations.
+Self-Aware - includes the willingness to reflect upon one's own values, strengths, and limitations.
 Introspection on one's place in this profession and a humility to serve others.